sebastiandedeyne/sebastiandedeyne.com/content/uses.md

 ---
 title: Uses
 image: /media/desk-2022.jpeg
+description: My /uses page, a spotlight of the tools I enjoy using most.
 ---

 Welcome to my `/uses` page!
 This isn't meant to be a complete list of everything I touch on a daily basis, but a spotlight of the tools I enjoy using most.